nephygdkingz/django-invoice-generator/README.md

-# Step 4: Generate PDF Invoices
+# Step 4: Generate PDF Invoices with Totals & Tax

-This branch adds PDF generation functionality to the Django Invoice Generator.
+This branch adds PDF generation and invoice calculations to the Django Invoice Generator.

 ## ✅ What Was Done

 - Created HTML invoice template
 - Used `xhtml2pdf` to generate PDFs (Windows-friendly alternative to `weasyprint`)
-- Added "Download PDF" button
+- Added **invoice totals calculation**:
+  - Subtotal = Quantity × Unit Price
+  - Tax Amount = (tax_rate / 100) \* Subtotal
+  - Total = Subtotal + Tax
+- Displayed **grand total** in preview and PDF
 - Styled invoice with CSS
 - Passed invoice data from session to template